kellyasim/graphicsnvis/group_7_assignment7/README.txt

+Press the "play" button to start the game.

+Use:
-wasd to move
+'wasd' to move

-j to attack
+'j' to attack

-p to pause
+'p' for tutorial/move keys and to pause/unpause the game